JetBrains/Qodana/topics/python-draft.md

 You can find more examples in the [](ci.md) section.

-### Study inspection reports
+### Explore analysis results

-#### Qodana Cloud
+#### View analysis results in Qodana Cloud

-Once %product% inspected your project and the inspection report was uploaded to Qodana Cloud, you can study inspections.
+Once %product% analyzed your project and the analysis results were uploaded to Qodana Cloud, you can study analysis reports.
 To do it, navigate to [Qodana Cloud](https://qodana.cloud), and open your report.

 <img src="qc-report-overview.png" dark-src="qc-report-overview_dark.png" alt="Report overview" width="706" border-effect="line"/>

-<p>The upper part of the report page contains:</p>

-<p>1.
-Branch selector.
-Using it, you can overview reports for each branch in your project.</p>
-<p>2.
-Commit hash and time passed since the last inspection run.</p>
-<p>3.
-Timeline describing the date of inspection, number of problems detected.</p>
-<p>4.
-Buttons for navigating to the build page, downloading the report in <a href="qodana-sarif-output.md">SARIF format</a>, and opening the help guide.</p>
-<p>5.
-Selector for overviewing either the absolute number of detected problems, or the number of problems
-relatively to a <a href="baseline.topic">baseline</a> set for this project.</p>

 <p>To learn more about %instance% report UI, see the <a href="ui-overview.md"/> section.</p>

-#### %ide%
+#### Receive analysis results in %ide%

 You can log in to [Qodana Cloud](https://qodana.cloud) and connect your project opened in the IDE to a specific Qodana Cloud [project](cloud-projects.topic) to get the latest %instance% report and view it.